abuzze/go.fse/README.md

 ## Install

-Copy the binary, the config.sample.json and the airport-codes_json.json to the same folder.
+Copy the binary, the config.sample.json and the airport-codes_json.json to the same folder. go.fse is the MacOS version. go.fse.exe is for Windows.
 Run the binary in a terminal like iTerm (MacOS) or cmd (Windows)

 ## Config